 ‘I don’t blame him,’ said Promise.
 ‘I might spit and snarl if you put that on.’

-‘Sometimes Tara, when she was about 16, would play her CDs by metal bands with names like Gutworm, and Fleshcrawl.
+‘When Tara was about sixteen, she played CDs by metal bands with names like Gutworm, and Fleshcrawl.
 Dave didn’t like that at all.
-He would claw at the window frantically trying to get out. …… Music clearly affected his mood. …… Dave disappeared last year.
+He used to claw at the window trying to get out.
+Music clearly affected his mood. …… Dave disappeared last year.
 Just like that, one day there, the next gone.
-He might have been catnapped but more probably he may have just gone off and died.
 I was beside myself for weeks.
-Dave was like a member of the family.’
+He was like a member of the family.’

-It seems remarkable that I only met Promise a month or so ago.
+It seems remarkable I only met Promise a month ago.
 We hit it off straight away and despite both being married, began a clandestine liaison.
 We were perhaps less than discreet and it was not long before her husband, Craig began to suspect something was going on.
-He followed us on one of our assignations but rather than tackle us head on, paid a visit to my wife, Chantelle, and the rest is history.
+He followed us on one of our assignations but rather than tackle us head-on, paid a visit to my wife, Chantelle.
 Without listening to whatever limp excuse I might try to come up with, Chantelle threw me out.
-The double whammy was that Chantelle’s father, Trent Madison was my boss.
-He fired me on the spot.
-Craig meanwhile took to sulking in his and Promise’s spare room.
+The double-whammy was that Chantelle’s father, Trent Madison was my boss.
+He fired me.
+Craig meanwhile took to sulking in their spare room.
 Promise said she could not stand the atmosphere.
 He watched her every move and made sarcastic comments every time they met in the shared space.
-Out of spite he even took the scissors to one of two of her dresses.
+Out of spite he took the scissors to one of two of her dresses.
 She had to get away.
-Promise and I decided to escape to the quietest place we could find, take time out, and try to work out what we should do.
-After three days on Formentera, we still had no plan of action.
+We decided to escape to the quietest place we could find, take time out, and try to work out what we should do.
+After three days on Formentera, we still have no plan of action.

-It is late September and despite the blistering heat, it is considered to be out of season.
+It is late September.
+Despite the blistering heat, this is considered to be out of season.
+The locals tell us they expect the weather to break soon.
 We have not come across any Brits.
-What few tourists there are here are German.
-The local people take us at first to be German, which is unusual, Mediterraneans seem to have an uncanny knack of spotting where you are from before they hear you speak.
+The few tourists there seem to be German.
+The locals took us to be German at first, which is unusual.
+Mediterraneans have an uncanny knack of spotting where you are from before they hear you speak.
 I have dark skin, so it must be Promise’s blond hair and startlingly blue eyes that throws them.
 Although they might get Promise’s blond hair and startlingly black sunglasses most of the time.
 I am probably the only one who has seen her blue eyes lately.
-The locals tell us they expect the weather to break soon, it can be very windy in the autumn, yet annoyingly, just when you are relying on a breeze to cool you after getting a little too much sun, they seem to die down.

 ‘No,’ I say.